stephencweiss/stephencharlesweiss.com/content/blog/2019-11-09/aha-moments-classes-javascript.md

 example.print();

 ```

-When we define a class component as a derivation of a base class, this gives us access to all of the base class’s public (and protected, though not private) methods.

-It also means that calling the super’s constructor (the super being the class from which our class is being derived) before accessing `this`.

 In the above example, `Extension` will error because we're trying to access `this` in the `print` method but we do not call pass the props (which is the only named argument) to the `super`.